 AllowGroups group1 group2

-Changing the Port of SSH:
+Changing the Port of SSH

 Port <port_number>

-Step 6: Strengthening SSH Security with Firewalld on Fedora
+SSH Security with Firewalld

 sudo firewall-cmd --permanent --add-source=<your_ip_address>